HL7/US-Core/source/pages/_includes/us-core-patient-summary.md

 with a [required](http://hl7.org/fhir/R4/terminologies.html#required)
  binding to [ContactPointSystem](http://hl7.org/fhir/ValueSet/contact-point-system)
    - which must have a  string value  in `Patient.telecom.value`
-   - {: .note-to-balloters}which should have a  code value  in `Patient.telecom.use`
-with a [required](http://hl7.org/fhir/R4/terminologies.html#required)
- binding to [ContactPointUse](http://hl7.org/fhir/ValueSet/contact-point-use)
+   - which should have a  code value  in `Patient.telecom.use` with a [required](http://hl7.org/fhir/R4/terminologies.html#required) binding to [ContactPointUse](http://hl7.org/fhir/ValueSet/contact-point-use)
 1. A  date  in `Patient.birthDate`